ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_rainforest/core/axes.md

 Datasets that use `latitude` and `longitude` dimension names - or variants of those names - will not be validated on the `spatial` axis.
-This is because we expect Virtual Rainforest to be used exclusively with projected coordinate systems and so spatial data on geographic coordinates must be projected onto appropriate local projected coordinates before use.
+This is because we expect Virtual Ecosystem to be used exclusively with projected coordinate systems and so spatial data on geographic coordinates must be projected onto appropriate local projected coordinates before use.
 ```

-Within a simulation, the Virtual Rainforest uses a single spatial dimension along the
+Within a simulation, the Virtual Ecosystem uses a single spatial dimension along the
 [grid](grid.md) cell ids, so a `cell_id` dimension can be used to directly map data onto
 the grid.
 However, spatial data is often provided using two dimensional `x` and `y`
 coordinates, which can then be used to map data onto polygon geometry of each of the